JetBrains/Exposed/documentation-website/Writerside/topics/Table-Definition.md

 # Table Definition

-This page shows what table types Exposed supports and how to define and create tables.
+This page shows what table types Exposed supports and how to define and create these tables.
 It also contains tips on configuring constraints, such as `PRIMARY KEY`, `DEFAULT`, and `INDEX`.
 All examples use the H2 database to generate SQL.

 ## Table Types